Last Man Standing (1996 film)

-Last Man Standing is a 1996 American action film written and directed by Walter Hill and starring Bruce Willis, Christopher Walken, and Bruce Dern.
-It is a credited remake of Akira Kurosawa's Yojimbo.
+Last Man Standing is a 1996 American neo-Western action film written, produced and directed by Walter Hill.
+It stars Bruce Willis, Christopher Walken and Bruce Dern.
+The film is a remake of the 1961 Japanese film Yojimbo by Akira Kurosawa, relocated to the Prohibition-era American South.
+In the film, a mysterious gunman (Willis) arrives in a small town ruled by rivaling gangs, and sets up about playing them against each other.

+The film was released by New Line Cinema on September 20, 1996.
+It received mixed reviews and was a commercial disappointment.

 Plot

-In Prohibition-era Texas, a wanderer named John Smith (Bruce Willis) drives his Ford Model A Coupe into the small bordertown of Jericho.
-As he arrives, a young woman named Felina (Karina Lombard) crosses the street, catching Smith's eye.
-Moments later, a group of Irish mobsters led by Finn (Patrick Kilpatrick) surround Smith's car.
-They warn him against staring at "Doyle's property" and smash up his car.
+In Prohibition-era Texas, wanderer John Smith drives into the small bordertown of Jericho.
+A young woman named Felina soon crosses the street, catching Smith's eye.
+Irish mobsters later surround his car.
+The lead hood warns Smith against staring at "Doyle's property" and smashes up his car.

-Stranded and with no money to get his car fixed, Smith goes to see Sheriff Ed Galt (Bruce Dern); the cowardly Galt refuses to help him.
-Instead, Smith walks to the town hotel, run by Joe Monday (William Sanderson), gets a drink and a room, and takes two M1911 pistols out of his luggage.
-He then goes to Doyle's headquarters at a nearby social club and challenges Finn to a duel, which Smith wins with alarming speed.
-Smith departs and returns to the hotel, much to the surprise of Jericho's residents.
+Stranded and with no money to get his car fixed, Smith talks to Sheriff Ed Galt; the cowardly Galt refuses to help him.
+At a hotel, Smith gets a drink and a room.
+He then visits Doyle's headquarters at a social club and challenges the hood to a duel, which Smith wins.

-Learning of Finn's death, Fredo Strozzi (Ned Eisenberg), the head of Jericho's Italian gang, offers Smith a job in his outfit.
-Strozzi is eager to wipe out his rivals and is spending heavily to recruit anyone who can fight into his gang.
-Smith agrees to his offer and meets Giorgio Carmonte (Michael Imperioli), son of a prominent Chicago mobster who is monitoring Strozzi's activities in Jericho.
-Carmonte expresses his immediate distrust and dislike of Smith, who leaves and then seduces Strozzi's mistress, Lucy (Alexandra Powers).
+Learning of the Irish hood's death, Fredo Strozzi, the head of Jericho's Italian gang, later offers Smith a job in his outfit.
+Strozzi wants to wipe out his rivals and spends heavily to recruit anyone who can fight into his gang.
+Smith agrees to his offer.
+Giorgio Carmonte, the son of a prominent Chicago mobster, monitors Strozzi's activities in Jericho.
+Carmonte distrusts Smith, who secretly seduces Strozzi's mistress, Lucy.

-Smith accompanies Strozzi and his men to the backcountry, where they meet Ramirez, a corrupt Mexican police lieutenant on Doyle's payroll.
-The gang ambushes Doyle's men and seizes a caravan of illicit foreign liquor.
-Carmonte travels to Mexico to cut more deals with Ramirez, while Doyle (David Patrick Kelly) and his right-hand man Hickey (Christopher Walken) return to Jericho and are informed of Finn's death and the loss of the shipment.
-Smith defects to Doyle's side and reveals Ramirez's betrayal.
-Hickey travels to Mexico, kills Ramirez and a corrupt Border Patrol officer involved in the liquor trade, and kidnaps Carmonte.
+Smith accompanies Strozzi's gang to the backcountry.
+Aided by Ramirez, a corrupt Mexican police lieutenant on Doyle's payroll, the gang ambushes Doyle's men there and seizes a caravan of illicit foreign liquor.
+Carmonte travels to Mexico to cut more deals with Ramirez.
+Smith later defects to Doyle's side and reveals Ramirez's betrayal.
+Doyle's right hand man Hickey travels to Mexico, kills Ramirez and a corrupt Border Patrol officer involved in the liquor trade, and kidnaps Carmonte.
 Doyle contacts Strozzi and demands a large ransom for Carmonte, as well as the return of his trucks.
 Strozzi in turn kidnaps Felina and offers to trade her instead.
-The two gangs make the exchange and return to their respective empires.
+The two gangs eventually make the exchange.